somleng/freeswitch-config/README.md

 Next, allow your Elastic Beanstalk Instances to access S3.
 Using the AWS web console, navigate to IAM roles and add a policy to the role `aws-elasticbeanstalk-ec2-role` to allow Amazon S3 Full Access.

-Finally, upload `freeswitch_secrets.xml` to S3 from your EC2 Instance.
+Finally, upload your sensitive configuration to S3 from your EC2 Instance.
 Note you cannot do this from your development machine because we have already resticted access to the VPC.

 ```
-$ aws s3 cp freeswitch_secrets.xml s3://SECRETS_BUCKET_NAME/freeswitch_secrets.xml --sse
+$ aws s3 cp freeswitch_conf_dir s3://SECRETS_BUCKET_NAME/FREESWITCH_CONF_DIR --sse
 ```

-When updating secrets, download `freeswitch_secrets.xml` from S3, update the file, reupload it to S3 and re-deploy the application.
+When updating configuration, download your custom configuration from S3, update it, reupload it to S3 and re-deploy the application.
 The following commands are useful:

 ```
-$ aws s3 cp s3://${SECRETS_BUCKET_NAME}/freeswitch_secrets.xml .
+$ aws s3 cp s3://${SECRETS_BUCKET_NAME}/FREESWITCH_CONF_DIR .
-$ chmod 600 freeswitch_secrets.xml
-$ aws s3 cp freeswitch_secrets.xml s3://SECRETS_BUCKET_NAME/freeswitch_secrets.xml --sse
+$ aws s3 cp freeswitch_conf_dir s3://SECRETS_BUCKET_NAME/FREESWITCH_CONF_DIR --sse
 ```

 #### Dockerrun.aws.json